-Any part of the Scoop which is in contact with the external air stream must be tangent continuous and be fully visible when viewed along the negative direction of the Y_W axis.
+Any part of the Scoop which is in contact with the external air stream must be tangent continuous and be fully visible when viewed. parallel to the Y_W axis from inboard.
+These criteria will be assessed prior to the addition of apertures detailed in (c), (d) and (e).